dcppc/uncle-archie/docs/flask.md

 This is a server with one endpoint whose sole function is to receive and process webhooks from any number of repositories.

+## Port and Bind Address

+Uncle Archie listens on port 5005.

+Uncle Archie binds to `127.0.0.1:5005` on the host.

+(Note: this is important for the [Nginx](nginx.md) setup.)

 ## Routes

 The Uncle Archie Flask server has one endpoint, `/webhook`.
 That is